-This research used a framework which combines constructs from TAM, perceived usefulness and
+This research used a framework which combines constructs from TAM, perceived usefulness and perceived ease of use with constructs from the IDT.
+There have been adjustments so that the framework is more specific to internet banking adoption.

 Figure 4.
 Adopted Framework